-Note: The nature of the manufacturing and handling process for ammonium nitrate predicates that there will be a minor loss of product mass through the supply chain due to moisture loss, mechanical abrasion, settling and residues.
+NOTE: The nature of the manufacturing and handling process for CAN predicates that there will be a minor loss of product mass through the supply chain due to moisture loss, mechanical abrasion, settling and residues.
 Some industry members have reported the typical expected loss will range from 0.5% - 1.0% of the total weight of product.

-These requirements are outlined in the Explosives Regulations Part 20 (Restricted Components) Section 485:
+These requirements are based on the provisions in the Explosives Regulations Part 20 (Restricted Components) Section 485: